 On The Job Safety

 We have experience trimming most all shrubs and will get thru the job quickly and safely.
 The safety aspect is very important and we work to avoid injury all the time.
-We also pay handsomely to have our own own insurance, both business and worker.
+With our years of trimming experience we are able to anticipate areas that might be dangerous, and proceed with caution.
+We also pay handsomely to have our own own insurance, both business and worker through WSIB.
+I will sometimes walk away from a hedge trimming job if I feel is may be too dangerous.

 Our Tools & Equipment

 Our tools and equipment are commercial grade and maintained for optimum cutting and pruning.
-We do a nice thorough job of cleaning the mess and will get thru the entire job in no time.
-A nice looking hedge and shrub trimming job that might take most homeowners a few days we can get done in a few hours or so.
+We have special aluminum arbor ladders that do the job.
+We have 3 different types of hedge trimmers depending on the hedge.
+All our cutting instruments are from a company called Fiskars.
+Always make a good clean cut.
+We do a nice thorough job of cleaning the mess and should get through the entire job in reasonable time.
+A nice looking shub and hedge trimming job that might take most homeowners a few days we can get done in a few hours or so.